WINNER Personal Injury Law Firm of the Year

 What’s a whole person impairment payout?
 And why is it so important to make a permanent impairment claim?

 A whole person impairment payout is a lump sum payment to compensate you for the overall effect your work injury has had on your life.
+Understanding permanent impairment payout amounts NSW is crucial for planning your financial future after a workplace injury.
 This lump sum payout is in addition to any weekly payments, medical and related expenses that you may have received.

 You must have 11% or more whole person impairment for a physical injury or 15% or more for a primary psychological injury to be entitled to receive a whole person impairment payout in NSW.